Do not worry about tomorrow for tomorrow will

 Traffic started to move so I inched my car down the block.
 When I reached the intersection, I soon discovered the reason for traffic jam.
 Smashed glass and twisted metal lay everywhere.
-A couple of squad cars were tending to the injured and directing traffic.
-The ambulances were already gone.
+A couple of squad cars were tending to the injured.
 A car sat on the front lawn of the corner church.

-I pulled into a parking lot and walked into the Benedictine nursing home nestled next to the I-35/94 interchange.
-I was thirty minutes late and saw the coordinator on the phone.
-Pat was a little worried and about to call me.
-I quickly told her about the delay and we ran over the route before I ran back out the door.
+Moments later I pulled into a parking lot and walked into the nursing home nestled next to the I-35/94 interchange.
+I was twenty minutes late and saw the coordinator on the phone.
+Pat was worried and about to call me.
+I quickly told her about the delay and we went over the route before I ran back out the door.

-I could not believe the irony that I inhibited one man’s ability to eat his meal with my wheels.
+I could not believe the irony of the moment: That I inhibited one man’s ability to eat a meal with my wheels.
 Did I just cancel out my good deed?
 Should I stop and give the guy a fork?
 No, it would be idiotic to stop in the middle of the street.
 He would find other cutlery.
 Plus, I was running late.

-When I arrived at the Maryland, I could find no place to park in front of the apartment.
-Normally, there was at least one spot in the small driveway, but today was not a normal day.
-In fact, the driveway was overloaded with trucks and construction equipment spilling onto the sidewalk.
+When I arrived at the Maryland, I could find no place to park.
+Normally, there was a spot in the small driveway, but today was not a normal day.
+In fact, the driveway was overloaded with construction equipment spilling onto the sidewalk.

 I drove down the street and found a spot a block away.
-As I approached the Maryland with two full bags of meals, it became apparent the building had become an impromptu construction site.
-Supplies were everywhere.
-A giant crane was in the process of being assembled.
+As I approached the Maryland again, I saw a giant crane in the process of being assembled.
 I reached the front lobby, rang the front desk and the manager let me in.

 “Am I okay to deliver these meals,” I asked.

 “Yes, yes,” She replied.
-“Just be careful on the south corridor.”
+“Just be careful on the fifth floor.”

-The manager waved off my question like a foul order and scurried back into the office.
-I shrugged my shoulders and felt the heavy load for I still had yet to make my first delivery.
+The manager waved off my question and scurried back into the office.
+I shrugged my shoulders and felt the heavy load of the two full bags.

-Delivering the meals at the Maryland was a little different than most places.
+The Maryland was a little different than most.
 At any usual stop I would knock at the door.